 5.9.
-Modifications of Measurement Period for Measuring Entity and Asset Class/Investment Type Performance
+Modifications of Measurement Period for Measuring Entity and Asset Class Performance

-- Although generally Entity Performance and most Asset Class /Investment Type Performance are measured based on three year rolling historical performance, newly hired Participants will be phased into the Performance Incentive Plan so that Entity Performance and Asset Class/Investment Type Performance are measured over a period of time consistent with each Participant's tenure at UTIMCO.
-This provision ensures that a Participant is measured and rewarded over a period of time consistent with the period during which he or she influenced the performance of the entity or a particular asset class and investment type.
-In the Performance Period in which a Participant begins participation in the Performance Incentive Plan, the Entity Performance and Asset Class/Investment Type Performance will be based on one full year of historical performance (i.e., the performance for the Performance Period during which the Participant commenced Performance Incentive Plan participation).
-During a Participant's second year of Performance Incentive Plan participation, the Entity Performance and Asset Class/Investment Type Performance will be based on two full years of historical performance.
-In the third year of a Participant's Performance Incentive Plan participation and beyond, the Entity and Asset Class/Investment Type Performance will be based on the three full years of rolling historical performance. - (ba) For purposes of measuring-Entity and Asset Class/Investment Type Quantitative Performance, the three-year historical performance cycle will not be utilized for any specific asset class and investment type (or subset of an asset class and investment type) until that asset class and investment type (or subset of that asset class and investment type) has three years of historical performance as part of the Performance Incentive Plan and, until that time, the actual years (full and partial) of historical performance of that asset class and investment type (or subset of that asset class and investment type) while part of the Performance Incentive Plan will be used as the measurement period. - (eb) For purposes of measuring Entity and Asset Class/Investment Type Quantitative Performance of an asset class and investment type (or subset of an asset class-and investment type) that is removed from the Performance Incentive Plan prior to completion of the then in-progress three-year historical performance cycle, the three-year historical performance cycle will not be utilized for that removed asset class and investment type (or subset of an asset class-and investment type), but instead the actual number of full months that the removed asset class and investment type-was part of the Performance Incentive-Plan during the then in-progress three-year historical performance cycle will be used as the measurement period.

-(dc) For purposes of measuring Asset Class/Investment Type Performance for a particular Participant of an asset class and investment type (or subset of an asset class-and investment type) that is removed from or added to the Participant's responsibility during the then in-progress three-year historical performance cycle, the three-year historical performance cycle will not be utilized for that removed or added asset class and investment type (or subset of an asset class-and investment type), but instead the actual number of full months that the removed or added asset class and investment type was part of the Participant's responsibility during the then in-progress three-year historical performance cycle will be used as the measurement period for evaluating the Asset Class/Investment Type Performance with respect to such Participant.
+- (a) For purposes of measuring Quantitative Performance, the three-year historical performance cycle will not be utilized for any specific asset class (or subset of an asset class) until that asset class (or subset of that asset class) has three years of historical performance as part of the Performance Plan and, until that time, the actual years (full and partial) of historical performance of that asset class (or subset of that asset class) while part of the Performance Plan will be used as the measurement period. - (b) For purposes of measuring Quantitative Performance of an asset class (or subset of an asset class) that is removed from the Performance Plan prior to completion of the then in-progress three-year historical performance cycle, the three-year historical performance cycle will not be utilized for that removed asset class (or subset of an asset class), but instead the actual number of full months that the removed asset class was part of the Performance Plan during the then in-progress three-year historical performance cycle will be used as the measurement period. - (c) For purposes of measuring Asset Class Performance for a particular Participant of an asset class (or subset of an asset class) that is removed from or added to the Participant's responsibility during the then in-progress three-year historical performance cycle, the three-year historical performance cycle will not be utilized for that removed or added asset class (or subset of an asset class), but instead the actual number of full months that the removed or added asset class was part of the Participant's responsibility during the then in-progress three-year historical performance cycle will be used as the measurement period for evaluating the Asset Class Performance with respect to such Participant.